Skip to main content

 • Quantitative data on some aspects of children’s digital activity is collected regularly as part of broader surveys.

-• Information is regularly gathered at the government level to inform policies on children and the digital environment.
+• Systems are in place at the government level to gather information on children and the digital environment.

 Table 2: Topic summary - policy design